Isamu41/Smith-Tech-Array/_posts/2022-04-24-header-image.md

 ---
-title: More about the theme: TeXt
+title: More about the theme - TeXt
 tags: 2022
 article_header:
   type: cover